 Shellfish have been synonymous with Indigenous culture and Moreton Bay for thousands of years, but shellfish communities are now functionally extinct in the Pumicestone Passage due to over-harvesting, disease and poor water quality.

-On Tuesday 4 December, project leaders, community groups and media embarked on a boat trip to witness the second infill stage of The Pumicestone Shellfish Habitat Restoration Project that will aim to improve marine biodiversity and fish stocks, and ultimately water quality in the Moreton Bay Region.
+On Tuesday 4 December, project leaders, community groups and media embarked on a boat trip to witness the second infill stage of The Pumicestone Shellfish Habitat Restoration Project that aims to improve marine biodiversity and fish stocks, and ultimately water quality in the Moreton Bay region.

-After 18 months of planning, Healthy Land and Water secured approval from the state government to help restore the crucial habitats by installing artifical reef structures on the sea floor in December 2017.
+After 18 months of planning, Healthy Land and Water secured approval from the state government to help restore the crucial habitats by installing artificial reef structures on the sea floor in December 2017.